adidas/api-guidelines/execution/rate-limiting.md

 # Rate Limiting
 The API rate limiting is provided by the selected adidas API management platform – Mashery.

 Rate limit informations are provided in the for of HTTP headers.
-There are two types of rate limits: Quota and Throttle
+There are two types of rate limits: **Quota** and **Throttle**.
+Quota is a limit enforced per a longer period (typically a day).
+Throttle is the limit of calls per second.

 ## Quota Limit